 Was there communication?

 Note: The most heart warming thing that came from this study was that the one who truly listened to the words of the Scranton group turned out to be a nurse.
-It is wonderful to work with people who are great listeners.
+It is wonderful to work with people who, as a class, tend to be great listeners.

 The definition of effective communication now expands to....
 Communication is the imparting or exchange of information in such a way that the receiver can understand without preconception and act on that information and provide feed back that the message received is the message intended.